druaga/Data-Analysis-for-Uber-NYC/README.md

 the Uber trip data from 2015.

 ## Implementation, Evaluation and Results
-Please consult the report 'SejalJ_UberData_Report for further details.
+Please consult the report 'SejalJ_UberData_Report' for further details.